 Swede, German among activists arrested in Cambodia

-Cambodian police arrested eight rights activists, including two foreigners, on Monday as they stamped down on protests linked to a shadowy political sex scandal.
+Cambodian police arrested eight rights activists, including two foreigners, on Monday as they stamped down on protests sparked by the detention of their colleagues in a case linked to a shadowy political sex scandal.

 Eight people, including the deputy director of prominent local rights organisation Licadho and two foreigners -- a Swede and a German who also work for the group -- were detained as they tried to rally outside a prison in Phnom Penh, Am Sam Ath of Licadho, told AFP.